sa-express-news/hhsc-scraper/README.md

 # What is this?

-Texas Health and Human Services is responsible for compiling data on TXDPS "non-compliance" cases at Child Placing Agencies and Residential Treatment Centers for foster children.
-(An operation can be considered out of compliance for a wide range of violations - from expired fire extinguishers to sexual abuse of foster children.)
-They provide this data publically on the TX open data portal.
-Unfortunately, the provided data is incomplete.
-Specifically, it doesn't record data from Child Placing Agency branch offices (only the main branch).
+Texas Health and Human Services is responsible for compiling data on Texas DFPS "non-compliance" cases at child placing agencies and residential treatment centers for foster children.
+An operation can be considered out of compliance for a wide range of violations - from expired fire extinguishers to sexual abuse of foster children.

+HHSC provides this data publically on the TX open data portal.
+Unfortunately, this provided dataset is incomplete.
+Specifically, it doesn't record data from child placing agency branch facilities (only their main facility).
 Thus, this scraper exists to generate a more thorough dataset of TX non-compliance cases.

 # How does it work?

-The operations responsible for caring for and managing foster children in Texas – Child Placing Agencies, etc – are all assigned an operation ID by DFPS.
+The operations responsible for caring for and managing foster children in Texas – child placing agencies, etc – are all assigned an operation ID by DFPS.
 It appears that IDs are assigned sequentially, however, there is no logical pattern that allows us to infer under which numbers IDs exist.
 For example, operations may be assigned IDs under the numbers 50003, 50004 and 50005 followed by a seemingly arbitrary gap in assignment that resumes 2,000 sequential numbers later at 52003.
 What we do know is that, as of this writing, all IDs lie between the numbers 50,000 and 1,400,000.

 This scraper works by attempting to visit the ["Operation Details" pages](http://www.dfps.state.tx.us/Child_Care/Search_Texas_Child_Care/ppFacilityDetails.asp?ptype=RC&fid=294151) for each possible ID you ask it to investigate.
 When a facility is found, if it has been cited for non-compliance cases, its details are scraped from this page.
 Afterwards, the facility's [compliance history page](http://www.dfps.state.tx.us/Child_Care/Search_Texas_Child_Care/CCLNET/Source/Provider/ppComplianceHistory.aspx?fid=294151&tab=2) is opened and each non-compliance case is scraped from the table.

-All cases are aggregated into a `.csv` file with the name "hhsc-deficency-data".
+All non compliance cases are aggregated into a `.csv` file with the name "hhsc-deficency-data".
+One row represents one case and includes case-specific and facility-specific columns.
 This file is saved to disc and pushed to the Express-News account on [data.world](https://data.world/).
 Before beginning the scrape, if an existing "hhsc-deficency-data" file exists on data.world, it is pulled from the sever and the newly scraped cases are added to the existing spreadsheet before being pushed back to the server.

-Another file titled "hhsc-deficency-data-backup", which is just a copy of "hhsc-deficency-data" in it's state prior to the current scrape is also pushed to the server and saved to disc to protect existing data in case something went wrong.
-If the shell script, `run.sh`, is used to make multiple scrapes at a time, each version will be saved to disc in the `temp` directory.
+Another file titled "hhsc-deficency-data-backup", which is just a copy of "hhsc-deficency-data" in it's state prior to the current scrape, is also pushed to the server and saved to disc to protect existing data in case something went wrong.
+If the shell script, `run.sh`, is used to make multiple scrapes at a time, each version will also be saved to disc in the `temp` directory.

 # In what format is the data saved?

-Here is a data dictionary describing the format of the "hhsc-deficency-data" `csv` file:
+Here is a data dictionary describing the format of each row in the "hhsc-deficency-data" `csv` file:

 ### Facility specific columns